Nature Walk with Brad Klein

 Nature Walk with Brad Klein highlights the natural world in the Lehigh Valley.
 You’ll hear this occasional short feature, during WLVR’s Morning Edition.

 Aside from being an award-winning journalist and producer, Brad is an avid naturalist.
 He leads popular nature programs for the Brooklyn Botanical Gardens and the American Museum of Natural History.
 And he is a co-founder of the New York City Bat Group.
 Brad loves the natural beauty of Pennsylvania and is excited to share the sights and sounds he encounters.

-Since we are in the midst of the Spring bird migration, right now they are centered around birdsong, but the series is not simply an identification guide to singing birds.
 Expect brief seasonal stories of what can be observed on any given day.
 Birds, Plants, Insects, mammals, astronomy, weather, and even poetry will make appearances.

 Click HERE to share nature sounds from your neighborhood.